jsx7ba/blog/content/post/go-iter.md

     fmt.Println(x)
 }
 ```
-There are two things to note about the inner function of the iterator: `yield func[V any](v V) bool`.
-The first is that it uses a type parameter, `V`.
-The type argument, IE the instantiation of the type parameter, defines the loop variable type.

-Second, any `break` statement, `return` statement, `goto` statement that leaves the loop, or panic in the for loop will cause the yield function to return false.
+At a high level, is that the compiler is taking the for-loop body and using that as a call back to the outer function.
+More on this in the next section.
+Note that any `break` statement, `return` statement, `goto` statement that leaves the loop, or panic in the `for` loop will cause the yield function to return false.
 The iterator implementation must return when this happens.
 Failure to handle false return values will cause a panic:

 `runtime error: range function continued iteration after function for loop body returned false.`

 ### Rewrites Make it Work
-The go compiler rewrites for loops with a iterator function to code without a iterator function.
+The go compiler rewrites for loops with an iterator function to code without a iterator function.
 The contents of the iterator function will be called by a yield function generated from the `for` loop body.
 The code in the previous example is rewritten to something like this:

 ```go {lineNos=table}
 {